+The goal area

-A goal area is defined at each end of the field as follows: Two lines are drawn at right angles to the goal line, 5.5 m (6 yds) from the inside of each goalpost.
+Two lines are drawn at right angles to the goal line, 5.5 m (6 yds) from the inside of each goalpost.
 These lines extend into the field of play for a distance of 5.5 m (6 yds) and are joined by a line drawn parallel with the goal line.
 The area bounded by these lines and the goal line is the goal area.